 HSBC

-Business context: Financial services / Client: HSBC UK / My role: Manage and execute the whole project as Lead Designer / Target audience: HSBC customers, including people with disabilities
+Business context: Financial services / Client: HSBC UK / My role: Manage and execute the project as a Consultant/UX Designer / Target audience: HSBC customers, including people with disabilities

 • hsbc-corporate-1